Set up Cross-doc sync tables

 Updated this week

+Cross-doc allows you to easily pull in tables from other Coda docs so that you can annotate, review, or reference them as needed.
 If you find yourself needing to use the same data in multiple documents and don't want to go through the hassle of manually copying and pasting it every time there is an update, Cross-doc provides a convenient solution.
+This article will cover the basics of setting up and configuring your Cross-doc sync table.

 Within this article you'll find...